HomeOnMars/projektoOmnijo/teknikajxoj/Unuoj.md

 - $383269_D = 1149807_D / 3$.
 - 1 cell width in-game (Cities Skylines 2) is set as 1U exactly.
   This is an assumption imposed by me for RdO-related cities only.
-- Using `U` instead of `u` to avoid name clash with SI unit of the 'unified atomic mass unit'.
+- Using `U` instead of `u`, as the [convention](Lingvo.md#algebro) here is to use capital letter as the first letter if the letter does not have a hat.

 *JentUtro* (`JU`):